jyourstone/wp-translations-sv_SE/README.md

 ## Currencies in Swedish

-These files contain a collection of currencies in English (en_US) and with translations to Swedish (sv_SE)
+These files contain a collection of currencies in English (en_US) and with translations to Swedish (sv_SE).
+The files contain different variations of the strings to increase matching when importing to https://translate.wordpress.org/.

 ## Description